FrameOS/frameos-docs/docs/guide/using.md

 ---
-sidebar_position: 3
+sidebar_position: 30
 ---
 # Using FrameOS

-TODO: write all of that :)
+TODO: write all of this...

-- Setting up a frame
+- Editing scenes
+- Apps: flow and data apps
+- State

 - Interesting settings
   - Device
   - Frame access + key